When is The Last Leg back on Channel 4?

 As in previous series, the new season will see the three hosts discuss the main events of the past week with an array of celebrity guests including some of the country’s most popular comedians.

-In week one, Sue Perkins, Rose Matafeo, and Munya Chawawa will be in the studio (socially distanced, of course) to cast their eyes on the most significant moments from the past seven days.
+In week two, comedian Maisie Adam and comic actor Tom Davis will be in the studio (socially distanced, of course) to cast their eyes on the most significant moments from the past seven days.
 Learn more about who is on The Last Leg this week.

 Who hosts The Last Leg?